input-output-hk/mithril/docs/website/root/mithril/threat-model.md

 System consists of three main components: signers, aggregator and clients.

-Mithril signers do certify Cardano chain data using a mithril signing key.
-That means, mithril signers need access to a trusted `cardano-node` and the mithril signing key to operate.
+Mithril signers do certify Cardano chain data using a Mithril signing key.
+That means, Mithril signers need access to a trusted `cardano-node` and the Mithril signing key to operate.

 Mithril signing keys are rotated every epoch and need to be certified by the Cardano KES key.
-For this, the mithril signers need access to the KES key in order to register the signing key for this epoch.
+For this, the Mithril signers need access to the KES key in order to register the signing key for this epoch.

-Cardano KES keys are also used block producing `cardano-node` and are typically located on the block producing machine.
+Cardano KES keys are also used by block producing `cardano-node` and are typically located on the block producing machine.

 Cardano KES keys need to be [evolved every 36 hours](https://github.com/input-output-hk/cardano-node-wiki/blob/main/docs/stake-pool-operations/7_KES_period.md), while they can be rotated from a root key when needed.